lakwarus/ballerina-camel-restful-service/README.md

 camel.component.servlet.mapping.context-path=/*
 ```

-To configure REST DSL to use the Servlet component implementation we have used restConfiguration().component(“servlet”).
-When we add bindingMode(RestBindingMode.json) we tell Spring to format the incoming and outgoing POJOs to JSON format.
+To configure REST DSL to use the Servlet component implementation I have used restConfiguration().component(“servlet”).
+When I add bindingMode(RestBindingMode.json) tell Spring to format the incoming and outgoing POJOs to JSON format.

 ```java
 restConfiguration().component("servlet").bindingMode(RestBindingMode.json);